ItumelengMadumo/E-commerce/README.md

 ## Deployment

-This application is ready to be deployed on platforms like Vercel, Render, or Railway.

 1. Set up your PostgreSQL database on your preferred provider.
 2. Configure the environment variables on your hosting platform.
 3. Deploy the application.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.